-Your “Why You Are” Description
+Defining the “Why You Are” Statement.

 In today’s marketing spectrum, “why stories” are being discussed more frequently – and rightfully so.
 Setting yourself apart with purpose will speak volumes to your potential customers.
 At the same time, communicating a genuine story that’s relatable and trustworthy is where your focus needs to be.

 - Why did you start doing what you’re doing?
-Did you experience something you feel the need to address?
+Did you experience something you felt the need to address?
 Do you know someone else that did?
 Was it a loved one, family member, friend or customer?
 Are there a number of people experiencing this that you want to help?
-Were you tired of the way something was being mismanaged?
+How can you relate to their personal experience in different ways?
+Does the problem involve mismanagement or a lack of quality?
 Did you play a role in the dissatisfaction?
-There has to be some form of conflict that means something to you in order to legitimize your vision.
-Which brings me to my next question..
+Have you been harboring a skill due to fear?

 - Why do you believe you’re competent enough to deliver?
 What does the et al experience of your brand bring to the table?
 Why does your experience bode well with what you’re set out to accomplish?
 If you’ve had this idea for a while, why now?
 What has happened that’s allowed you to step into the limelight with value?

-Why Not an Example?
+Why Not an About Page Example?

 One of my current clients just launched his own physical therapy practice after 17 years in the industry.
 When writing his about page, he could have simply listed his credentials.
 But, we knew his “why” would resonate with patients.
 He was frustrated with the lack of personalized care and was passionate about creating a welcoming environment.
 He wanted patients to be treated as people and not just a number.
 He was transparent with his fear of failure, but was committed to his promise.
 We captured original imagery of his location and family so visitors could feel his sincerity.
 Last month, we hosted his grand opening and he’s already looking to scale.

 Before Moving on From Your “Why”..

 If you’re unable to expand on your why, then I want you to really consider what you’re doing.
 Building a business off of an idea is one thing – creating a valuable experience is another.
 Go after your dreams for the right reason and not just for the green ones.
 It’ll never last.

-Do You Need Help Writing About Page Content?
+Need Help Writing About Page Content?